BeamMP/Docs/docs/en/game/multiplayer-settings.md

     If disabled, nametag and role tags will be shown at full length

 ??? setting "Show spectators' nametag under vehicle nametags"

+    If enabled, a spectators name will be added underneath a players nametag

+    If disabled, no spectator names will be added to nametags

+??? setting "Same color for spectator nametags"

+    If enabled, a spectators name will always be surrounded by a grey background

+    If disabled, a spectators name will be surrounded by a colored background, reflecting the spectators role

+## **6. Others**

+??? setting "Show network activity in the console"

+    If enabled, the beamMP network activity will be shown in the console

+    If disabled, no further network activity will be shown in the console

+    !!! danger ""

+        Be careful with this setting, since all the console output gets also written into the log files

+        They can grow by hundrets of MB in minutes with this setting enabled

+??? setting "Launcher port"

+    This setpoint defines the port used for communicating with the launcher

+    Should only be changed if the standard port 4444 can not be used

+    Dont forget to also change it on the launcher side, by modifying `launcher.cfg`

+    !!! tip ""

+        The port specified is only the first of two, the second port being used is directly following, set port + 1

+        The first port carries core network pakets, the second game network pakets, both over TCP